adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 but it took very long time to compute all these procedures.
 In terms of AIC, we concluded that the backward selection model showed the best performance among three and ran an additional stepwise selection based on it to check if we could get any improvements.
-Since we didn't witness a further minimized AIC, we concluded that the backward selection model is out best model when we used stepwise selection.
+Since we didn’t witness a further minimized AIC, we concluded that the backward selection model is out best model when we used stepwise selection.

-Here's our best predictive stepwise selection model with 84 variables obtained by backward selection.
+Here is our best predictive stepwise selection model with 84 variables obtained by backward selection.

     ##